Plurality voting: Multi-winner systems

-Single-member vs multi-member plurality voting

-Single-member plurality voting systems, often known as first past the post, is a simple system to use.
-The candidate who gets more votes than any of the other candidate(s) will be declared the winning candidate.
-Depending on the number of candidates and their popularity within the community, it is possible that the winning candidate will not need the majority to win, this is called the spoiler effect.
-Multi-Member Plurality electoral systems, are a bit more complicated to carry out.
-The candidates at the top who get more votes than others will be considered the winner.
+When voters may vote for only one candidate, it is called the single non-transferable vote.
+While seemingly most similar to single-winner plurality voting, in effect it is a semi-proportional system allowing for mixed representation in one district, and representation of both majority parties and electoral minorities within a district.

+When voters can vote for one or more candidates, but in total less than the number of winners, it is called limited voting.

+The multi-winner version considered to be the extension of the single-winner version to multi-winner cases is plurality block voting.
+Here voters may vote for as many candidates as there are seats to fill, which means usually candidates from the largest party will fill all the seats in the district.

+The party-list version of plurality voting in multi-member districts is called party block voting.
+Here the party receiving a plurality of votes wins all of the seats available.

 Ballot types

 Generally, plurality ballots can be categorized into two forms.
 The simplest form is a blank ballot in which the name of a candidate(s) is written in by hand.
 A more structured ballot will list all the candidates and allow a mark to be made next to the name of a single candidate (or more than one, in some cases); however, a structured ballot can also include space for a write-in candidate.